-Purpose: Rule 4 covers the equipment that players may use during a round.
+Purpose of Rule: Rule 4 covers the equipment that players may use during a round.
 Based on the principle that golf is a challenging game in which success should depend on the player’s judgment, skills and abilities, the player:

 Must use conforming clubs and balls,

-Is limited to no more than 14 clubs and normally must not replace damaged or lost clubs, and
+Is limited to no more than 14 clubs and

 But no matter what the nature or cause of the damage, the damaged club is treated as conforming for the rest of the round (but not during a play-off in stroke play, which is a new round).